Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 Background

 As the final weeks approached, I was given the choice of building either a Python tool, an Unreal Engine 5 Blueprint, a shader/material, or a Niagara visual effect.
-Since I was previously familiar with Python, and because I was not yet fully comfortable with Unreal Engine 5, I decided to opt for the Python tool.
+Since I was familiar with Python, and because I was not yet fully comfortable with Unreal Engine 5, I decided to opt for the Python tool.

 Unit Conversion